The Amicus Horror Anthologies

 Tom Baker co-stars with 1970s curtains and frisky horses

 Five men share a lift in a modern office building in The Vault of Horror.
 But the lift descends to a mysterious room, where the men, awaiting rescue, tell each other of their recurring nightmares.
-These involve vampires, a murderous Indian rope trick, a neatness freak with an unexpectedly violent wife, an artist with a voodoo-possessed hand, and a very unwise insurance con involving being buried alive.
+These involve vampires, a murderous Indian rope trick, a neatness freak with an unexpectedly violent wife, an artist who enlists the power of voodoo against his enemies, and a very unwise insurance con involving being buried alive.

 As with most of the Amicus films, The Vault of Horror has an interesting and eclectic cast, including Curt Jurgens, Terry-Thomas, Michael Craig, Daniel Massey, Denholm Elliott, Glynis Johns and fourth Doctor Who Tom Baker.

-This was the last film in the series to be directed by Roy Ward Baker, again from a script by Subotsky.
-The recurring dream idea takes us back to Ealing's Dead of Night, but Baker's direction is a little flat and the story's conclusion all too obvious for anyone who has seen any of the previous Amicus films.
+This was the last film in the series to be directed by Roy Ward Baker, again from a script by Subotsky, with the recurring dream idea taking us back to Ealing's Dead of Night.
+The Vault of Horror is a fairly lively example of this series, but the story's conclusion is all too obvious for anyone who has seen any of the previous Amicus films.

 From Beyond the Grave (1973)